Code-Institute-Submissions/stream-one-project-5/README.md

 ## JavaScript Functionality

 JavaScript is used on the Home Page to run the image switcher on the header image.
-A very basic validation script is used for both the quick contact form on the Home Page and the membership form on the Join the Group page.
+A validation script is used for both the quick contact form on the Home Page and the membership form on the Join the Group page.
+These alert the user if a required field has been left empty, or confirm submission of the form if it has been filled in correctly.

 Further use of JavaScript is made on the Photo Galleries page by the inclusion of a content switcher.
 That script loads up the details of the most recent walk.
 There are links provided which when clicked, use a JavaScript function to display the details of the chosen walk while hiding all the others.